AdobeDocs/commerce-learn.en/help/merchant/users-roles-permissions.md

 ---
-title: Users, roles, and permissions
+title: Manage User Roles and Permissions
 description: Learn about user accounts and permissions used to control access to [!DNL Commerce] website and store data in the Admin.
 kt: 5610
 doc-type: feature video